google/or-tools/ortools/sat/doc/scheduling.md

 size, and the end of the interval.
 Then we create an interval constraint using these three variables.

-We give two code snippets the demonstrate how to build these objects in python and C++.
+We give two code snippets the demonstrate how to build these objects in python, C++, and C\#.

 ### Python code